 What might be your next big project?“I am currently working on a number of things; one is to do with meditation and the state of mind that balances between calmness and agitation.
 I am also planning a collaboration with a creative designer that I am fond of, who also worked for me as a model on a number of occasions.
 This might turn into a photographic work but we are not certain yet – perhaps it’ll be writing or something else?
 The idea of a book with drawings and poems also came to my mind some time ago.”

 Any inspirational words for people wanting to get into your industry of work?“Do what you like and don’t let the industry tell you what you should be doing unless it’s commercial work that you want to pursue.
 Work only as little as you have to survive and finance your hobbies and turn your efforts into creativity.”

 What does it take to be a good photographer?“I don’t know.
 If it’s commercial photography, then it’s business-making skills.
 If one does it because they love it, this question is irrelevant as long as the empathy shines through.” —————————————————

 There you have it from an alternative and creative photographer, inspiring, showing the frozen movements, which grabs your eye!
 Get in contact and check out some more of his whirlwind creations!

-Finishing off this interview the paragraph that really caught my attention when asked what is the most important thing to remember when getting a good image.
+Finishing off this interview the paragraph that really caught my attention when asked what the most important thing to remember when getting a good image is.
 “To observe, to see, to feel.
 To stop thinking about the image and to start thinking about the thing or people that stand in front of the lens.
 To fall in love with them, or to hate them, but to feel something.”